 The handbook aims to provide tools for a more harmonised implementation of EBA in MSP.

-The methodology addresses the implementation of the Ecosystem-based Approach (EBA), provides the comparison of different Strategic Environmental Assessments (SEA), and links MSP with key policies, such as the EU Marine Strategy Framework Directive (MSFD.)
+The methodology addresses the implementation of the Ecosystem-based Approach (EBA), provides a comparison of different Strategic Environmental Assessments (SEA), and links MSP with key policies, such as the EU Marine Strategy Framework Directive (MSFD).
 It incorporates a literature review, analyses of existing plans and interviews with experts.

-The methods applied and the concepts developed are transferable to other sea basin regions and individual needs of maritime spatial planners.
+The methods applied and the concepts developed are transferable to other sea basin regions and to the individual needs of maritime spatial planners.

 Pan Baltic Scope project.